-- It is not recommended to allow a swaddled baby to sleep on its stomach position as it might increase the risk of SIDS.
-They are swaddled and kept with their back lying on the surface to avoid suffocation and breathlessness.
+- It is not recommended to allow a swaddled baby to sleep on his stomach as it might increase the risk of SIDS.
+The baby must be lying on his back, on a comfortable, and safe surface, when swaddled to avoid suffocation and breathlessness.

-- The health of the baby in combination with his/her respiratory rate plays a crucial role in deciding the extent to which one can swaddle them.
+- The health of the baby in combination with his respiratory rate plays a crucial role in deciding the extent to which the parents can swaddle him.
 Ensure that the baby is taken for regular check-ups before going ahead with the swaddling.

-- The material used for swaddling can be used as an aid in the minimizing the related after-effects of swaddling.
+- The material used for swaddling can be used as an aid in minimising the related after-effects of swaddling.
 Generally, lighter and soft blankets are used for wrapping babies to avoid any physical discomfort.

 - It is not advised to swaddle babies very tightly.
-Sometimes, parents do this to avoid baby freeing up himself/herself easily and getting hurt.
+Sometimes, parents do this to prevent the baby from freeing up and getting hurt.
 Holding on to the baby tightly, on the other hand, would obstruct breathing and cause dislocation along with dysplasia.

-- A movement monitor can assist in monitoring the movements of the baby when swaddled for longer durations and help the parents look out for warning signs.
-If these little precautions are followed, parents don’t need to worry about how long to swaddle baby.
+- A movement monitor can help monitor the baby’s movements when swaddled for longer durations and help parents lookout for warning signs.
+If these little precautions are followed, parents don’t need to worry about how long to swaddle their babies.